refined-bits/refinedbitspodcast.com/_posts/2014-12-16-preparing-for-a-hackathon.md

 ## Protips (1:16:17)

-From our combined handful of experiences with  hackathons, we want to remind everyone to get up, walk around, eat food, talk to people, enjoy the event.
+From our combined handful of experiences with hackathons, we want to remind everyone to get up, walk around, eat food, talk to people, and enjoy the event.
 Oh yea, don't forget to sign up for the hackathon if they have a registration.

  * Be innovative
  * Be inspired
- * Have fun
+ * **Have fun**